2015-lizaiyang/webpack-cn/docs/configuration.md

 > 默认: `["web_modules", "node_modules"]`

-> Note: Passing `"../someDir"`, `"app"`, `"."` or an absolute path isn't necessary here.
+> 注意: Passing `"../someDir"`, `"app"`, `"."` or an absolute path isn't necessary here.
 Just use a directory name, not a path.
 Use only if you expect to have a hierarchy within these folders.
 Otherwise you may want to use the `resolve.root` option instead.

 ### `resolve.fallback`